-All students completing this program are expected to achieve the General Education outcomes listed on page 48 as well as the following learning objectives:
+All students completing this program are expected to achieve the General Education outcomes described in the General Studies section of the catalog as well as the following learning objectives:

 - Define health care data and its uses. - Identify and describe some of the main trends, current technologies, and management issues in quality health care management using key data informatics standards. - Categorize and interpret health care data using appropriate graphical techniques. - Demonstrate proficiency in Microsoft Office programs including Excel, Access, PowerPoint, and Word. - Develop a philosophy, a strategy, and a set of methods for ongoing quality and efficiency improvement to yield better health care outcomes using a combination of simulated and real-world data within the informatics field. - Apply policies, standards and regulatory requirements to the collection, storage, classification, access and transmission of health data. - Interpret the legal and regulatory requirements of healthcare delivery systems, patient privacy, confidentiality and security of health data.